 Healthy fast food at Burger King

-Contrary to popular belief, Burger King actually offers non-burger entrees, and the grilled chicken sandwich is always a good alternative for healthy fare.
+Contrary to popular belief, Burger King actually offers healthy fast food options that are non-burger entrees—and the grilled chicken sandwich is always a good alternative for healthy fare.
 However, nutritionists stress ordering this one without mayo.
-Maegan White, RD, urges omitting cheese and mayo to save calories and asking for salad dressing on the side.
-If you want to be even healthier, choose vinegarettes in place of creamy dressings—and make sure you're not making any of these other salad mistakes.
+Maegan White, RD, urges omitting mayo and cheese to save calories and asking for salad dressing on the side.
+If you want to be even healthier, choose vinaigrettes in place of creamy dressings.

 Sorry to all you cheese lovers out there, but an extra slice of cheese can make quite a difference in your calorie and fat intake.
-While the cheeseburger has 12 grams fat and 300 calories, eliminating the saturated cheese portion gives the burger 250 calories and only 8 grams fat in comparison.
-There's not much to the classic hamburger, but with its nutrition stats, it's guaranteed to fit into almost any calorie-controlled eating plan.
+While the cheeseburger has 12 grams fat and 300 calories, eliminating the saturated fats from the cheese portion gives the burger 250 calories and only 8 grams fat in comparison.
+There’s not much to the classic hamburger, but with its nutrition stats, it’s guaranteed to fit into almost any calorie-controlled eating plan.
 Make sure to hold off on the sugary sauces and extra condiments.
-(In case you're wondering, this is why those McDonalds fries taste so darn good).
+These are the healthiest things to eat at 25 fast food restaurants.